 We market our products to distributors and end-users throughout the world.
 Sales to international distributors are generally made on open credit terms and letters of credit.
-Management performs ongoing credit evaluations of our customers and maintains an allowance for potential credit losses.
+Management performs ongoing credit evaluations of our customers and maintains a provision for potential credit losses.
 Historically, we have not experienced any significant losses related to individual customers or a group of customers in any particular geographic area.
-For the three months ended April 1, 2023 one customer, Topcon, accounted for more than 10% of total revenues, representing 32%.
-For the three months ended April 2, 2022, one customer, Topcon, accounted for more than 10% of total revenues, representing 30%.
-As of April 1, 2023, one customer, Topcon, accounted for over 10% of our accounts receivable, representing 35%.
-As of December 31, 2022, one customer, Topcon, accounted for more than 10% of our accounts receivable, representing 35%.
+For the three months ended March 30, 2024 and April 1, 2023, one customer, Topcon, accounted for more than 10% of total revenues, representing 32%, respectively.
+As of March 30, 2024, one customer, Topcon, accounted for over 10% of our accounts receivable, representing 28%.
+As of December 30, 2023, one customer, Topcon, accounted for more than 10% of our accounts receivable, representing 30%.